 Terah is another interesting name that has a double meaning.
 In Hebrew the meaning is uncertain but it may mean a place in the desert.
 However, in Arabic the word is ‘trh’ and it means expulsion.

-The name Abram has various meanings as the exalted father, father of Aram and the one from the highlands or the one who heaps up wealth.
+The name Abram has various meanings as the one who concluded the covenant (ibarama in Arabic and abarama in the language of Ebla), the exalted father, father of Aram in Aramaic and the one from the highlands in Hebrew or the one who heaps up wealth in Arabic.
 All of the names are appropriate.

 Haran means mountaineer in Hebrew.

 So, all of the names, except for Shem and Terah, mean locations or rivers.
 Shem is a name of Yhwh and Terah means expulsion.
-It seems the Hebrews were remembering their expulsions from Israel under the Assyrians and from Judea under the Babylonians.
-The remaining names express the journey of the Aramaean branch of the Hebrews, who were Canaanites, as they traveled from the highlands of Aram fording the various rivers with their animals in search of pasture and securing their trade routes.
-They also traveled from Egypt through the Negev and Sinai deserts to establish settlements and trade routes.
-The names express a geographical narrative of the Canaanites who became the Israelites.
+It seems the Hebrews were remembering a time when they were Eblaites and Amorites who were expelled from the various Eblaite kingdoms in northeastern Syria by the Hurrians and the Assyrians.
+The remaining names express the journey of the Eblaites and Amorites from northeast Syria.
+These migrating people, Eblaites and Amorites became Aramaeans and ended up as Hebrews in Canaan.
+They traveled the well-trod trade routes from the highlands of Aram (Syria) fording the various rivers with their animals in search of pasture and securing their trade routes.
+Other Semites who also became Hebrews in Canaan were the Hyksos who, upon their expulsion from Egypt, traveled from Egypt through the Negev and Sinai deserts to establish settlements and trade routes.
+The names express a geographical narrative of the various Semitic peoples who became the Israelites.
 According to Hebrew tribal lore, this epic journey began when Noah landed on Mount Ararat after the deity engulfed the planet in a catastrophic flood.
 The flood shifted the focus from Adam as the Biblical patriarch to Noah who supplanted Adam as the father of mankind.
 Biblical Noah began his journey as an Egyptian god of the watery abyss and ended as the Hebrew patriarch who, like the heroes of the Mesopotamian flood epics, saved mankind from the watery abyss of a vengeful god.